rivy/rs.cli-clipboard/README.md

 cli-clipboard is a fork of [rust-clipboard](https://github.com/aweinstock314/rust-clipboard) that adds wayland support for terminal and window-less applications via [wl-clipboard-rs](https://github.com/YaLTeR/wl-clipboard-rs).
 For terminal applications it supports copy and paste for both wayland and X11 linux environments, macOS and windows.

+Consider this alpha software.
+The tests pass on linux, macOS and windows but it has not yet been manually tested on every platform.

 ## Example

 ```rust